Approximate Optimality of Linear Contracts Under Uncertainty: Improved Approximation to Revenue Benchmark

 \subsection{Tight Approximation for General Distributions}

-We present a tight $\Theta(n)$-approximation guarantee for linear contracts for general distributions without small-tail assumptions.
-The lower bound of $\Omega(n)$ is already illustrated in \cref{ex:scaling-setting} for uniform type distributions, and our upper bound provides a tight approximation guarantee for any type distribution.
+We present a tight $\Theta(n)$-approximation guarantee for linear contracts for general distributions without thin-tail parameterizations.
+The lower bound of $\Omega(n)$ is illustrated in \cref{ex:scaling-setting} for uniform type distributions, and our upper bound provides a tight approximation guarantee for any type distribution.
 Our bounds imply that a linear contract achieves a constant approximation to the optimal revenue when the number of actions is a constant.
-This is in sharp contrast to the multi-dimensional type model of \citet{guruganesh20} and \citet{CastiglioniMG22}, where the approximation ratio is unbounded even for a constant number of actions.
+This is in sharp contrast to the multi-dimensional type model of \citet{guruganesh20} and \citet{CastiglioniMG22}, where the approximation ratio is unbounded even for a constant number of actions.\footnote{In the multi-dimensional type model, there exists heterogeneity in the cost of different actions given different types.
+For example, there may exist one type that has lower cost for action 1 and another type that has lower cost for action 2.}

 \begin{theorem} For any principal-agent instance with $n$ actions, a linear contract achieves expected revenue that is an $n$-approximation to the optimal revenue. \end{theorem}

 The proofs appear in Appendix~\ref{appx:apprx-n}.
 The proof of Theorem~\ref{thm:upper-bound-n} relies on similar insights on the sets of breakpoints as in the proof of Theorem~\ref{thm:lin-bounded-const-apx}.